yelloejp/Uni_Projects/2. Text classification/README.md

  - We assume that documents of an author have similar features and we want to aggregate its features from its neighbors documents.
  - In GraphSAGE CNNs, each document aggregates its features from its random neighbors.

+Approach 4) GraphSaint with different samplers and aggregators
+- GraphSaint is able to handle large scale graphs by sampling subgraphs for each minibatch iteration.
+However, it covers only 4 different sampling methods and didn't consider the powers of different aggregators which GraphSAGE considered.
+Here experiments large datasets with different aggregators and samplers.